Pilot Industries: History

 Pilot was a plastic extrusion co.
 Until they acquired R&C Fabricators, Big Rapids, Mi, which was a metal tubing manufacturing co. in 1990.

 Due to heat issues with the extruded nylon fuels line supplied to Ford by Pilot, Ford insisted Pilot develop metals manufacturing capability in order to retain their current supplier contracts.

 With the addition of metals capabilities Pilot retained the Ford contracts, and Pilot Metal products grew from $100,000 in sales in 1991 to over $35m in sales by 1998.
 It was not until the mid 1990s that PCap was able to be developed, based on the profitability and success of the Metals Div.

-Pilot Industries rose to success based on its patented PCAP tubing, developed by Ed Krause.
+Pilot Industries rose to success based on its patented PCAP tubing under the name of Ed Krause, developed by a team of individuals.
 PCAP is a multi-layered tubing with Teflon being the inner layer, and prevented fuel vapor from escaping through the walls of the tubing, important for emissions regulations.

 On January 31, 2002, the company was purchased out of bankruptcy by Cerberus Capital Management, a private equity firm, and later that year sold to Martinrea International.